For many years, people believed that the traits of leadership were inborn.

 Guideline 2.
 Know what you are going to teach.

-Supervisors should study their material carefully, reviewing it as often as necessary to make sure that they understand it completely.
-Training materials must be used skillfully.
 It is also important that sufficient time for training has been budgeted for the subject matter to be taught

 Guideline 3.
 Know why employees should learn.